-Since the Negotiation and Conflict Resolution program offers a full-time study option, international students enrolled in a full-time course load—registered for at least 12 points of credit-bearing courses a term—are eligible for a student visa.
+International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
+Please note that it is not permissible to enroll while in B-1/B-2 status.
+Since the Construction Administration program offers a full-time study option, international students enrolled in a full-time course load—registered for at least 12 points of credit-bearing courses a term—are eligible for a student visa.

 Eligible international students who wish to apply for a student visa should do so immediately after they have received their letter of admission to Columbia University.
 This should be done by completing the Application for Visa Certificate (AVC).
 Applicants should be aware that after admission into a program it may take up to four weeks to receive the documents needed from Columbia to obtain a student visa, so please plan accordingly.

 International students who require a student visa to study at Columbia are required to pay an International Services fee.
 See Tuition and Fees for more information.

 You can find the online application for visa certificate by clicking here: http://isso.columbia.edu/.
 While you are not permitted to submit the application until you have gained admission, we strongly encourage you to read the instructional information provided.

 For questions about individual cases, please contact: